Dentures West Palm Beach

 Notice Changes

 Make sure to stay vigilant for any changes you might notice in either your gums and/or dentures.
 The last thing you want to experience is a mouth sore, gum irritation, and indications of infection.
 The moment you notice that your restorations are clicking, shifting, or showing signs of not fitting properly, notify your dentist about it.
 They can help readjust or possibly replace your dentures if necessary.
 If they get damaged, do NOT try to repair them on your own.
-This can cause further damage or be hazardous to you instead.
+This can cause further damage or be hazardous.

 Teeth-in-a-Day

 If you’ve opted for Teeth-in-a-Day dentures, the aftercare process might look somewhat different compared to traditional ones.
 Since they’re attached to dental implants, you won’t have to remove your restorations to clean them.
 You’ll want to brush twice a day with a soft-bristled toothbrush just like your normal pearly whites.
 However, avoid using abrasive toothpaste and make sure to invest in floss threaders to help you clean underneath your dentures.
-You can also try using a water flosser to get the hard-to-reach areas and be sure to rinse with an antibacterial mouthwash to avoid plaque and tartar growth.
+You can also try using a water flosser to get to the hard-to-reach areas and rinse with an antibacterial mouthwash to avoid plaque and tartar growth.

 Understanding the Cost of Dentures